Global Career Guide

 For Example.

-I went to a store to buy some new clothes couple of days ago.
+I went to a store to buy some new clothes a couple of days ago.

-I found a shirt I really like and the price was fair, so I decided to make a purchase.
+I found a shirt I really liked and the price was fair, so I decided to make a purchase.

-After the payment was made, and when I tried to take the shirt, I have been told, “ We are currently wrapping it, thank you for patience.”
+After the payment was made, and when I tried to take the shirt, I was told, “ We are currently wrapping it, thank you for your patience.”

-Looking at it carefully, the shirt is getting wrapped in very soft paper, and then packed into a clear plastic bag.
-In addition, the packed shirt, is now stored into a box with the brand`s logo, and then put into a carrier-bag.
+Looking at it carefully, the shirt is getting wrapped in very soft paper and then packed into a clear plastic bag.
+In addition, the packed shirt is now stored in a box with the brand’s logo and then put into a carrier bag.

-However, it was not over, when I tried to take the bag, I have been told “I`ll bring it to the exit.”
-The person that has wrapped and packaged my shirt sent me off at the exit.
+However, it was not over, when I tried to take the bag, I was told “I`ll bring it to the exit.”
+The person who wrapped and packaged my shirt sent me off at the exit.
 The employee had her head bowed down until I was no longer visible.

 Is this really “OMOTENASHI(Hospitality)”?

-Or am I just a shallow person for thinking time is more important than wrapping a purchased product?
+Or am I just a shallow person who thinks time is more important than wrapping a purchased product?

 Plus, there was another situation.